Spain moves to ATP Cup quarters on Agut's win

 Japan needed to beat Spain 3-0 in order for the Nadal-led team not to advance to the Final Eight in Sydney beginning Thursday.
 Nadal later had a 7-6 (4), 6-4 win over world No. 72 Yoshihito Nishioka, committing 36 unforced errors.

-Spain, Serbia, Australia, and Russia all enter the knockout stages unbeaten as group winners.
-Australia face Britain in Thursday's opening quarterfinal at Sydney Olympic Park Tennis Centre, before Russia takes on Croatia, which progressed as Group E winners on Wednesday without even hitting a ball.
+Spain, Serbia, Australia and Russia all enter the knockout stages unbeaten as group winners.
+Australia faces Britain in Thursday's opening quarterfinal at Sydney Olympic Park Tennis Centre, before Russia takes on Croatia, which progressed as Group E winners on Wednesday without even hitting a ball.

 Previously winless Poland's surprise victory over Austria eliminated world No. 4 Dominic Thiem's lineup.
 Hubert Hurkacz's 3-6, 6-4, 7-6 (5) victory over Thiem sealed Austria's fate after Kacper Zuk beat Dennis Novak 5-7, 7-6 (3), 6-3 in the opening match in Sydney.